Reverence

 REVERENCE

-Holy is the hollow worn smooth by passage
+Holy is the hollow worn by passing feet

 The Threshold

-You climb stairs you've climbed a thousand times, mind already at the top.
-But today, your foot lands differently.
-The step sinks: a hollow polished into the stone.
+A thousand times you have climbed these stairs, your mind already at the top.
+Today your foot lands differently.
+Your heel settles into the stair's worn curve.
+A hollow worn in the stone.
 You stop.
 Hush.
-A sacredness carved by feet that never knew what they were making.
-You look down.
-Stone polished by the slow friction of people who climbed exactly as you do: hurried, distracted, their minds already at the top.
+The stair was made holy by feet that never knew what they were making.
+You look down at stone burnished smooth by people who climbed exactly as you did – hurried, distracted, minds already at the top, barely touching the thing that carried them.

 The Way

-The hollow asks nothing.
-You could walk on.
-Count it as yours – stone laid for your ascent.
-Your knees find the stone.
-You press your palm into the hollow.
-The stone answers, holding the living heat of those who passed.
-Of the child who ran these steps before you were born.
-Of the old woman who stopped on this stair to catch her breath and never rose again.
-Your palm rests where theirs once rested, wearing the hollow deeper for hands you will never meet.
-You stand in the only place a human can stand: between the dead and the unborn, adding your own small weight to the stone.
+The hollow waits.
+You could walk on, call it your own, as if it had been waiting for you alone.
+This time you kneel, laying your palm where feet have made room.
+The stone answers.
+It still holds them: the child who ran here before you were born, the old woman who stopped for breath and never rose, the hand not yet born that will one day rest where yours rests now.
+Your palm settles where theirs settled, deepening the hollow for hands you will never know.
+You stand in the only place a person can stand: between the dead and the unborn.
+You add your small weight to the stone.

 The Shadow